vitringr/vault/nodes/Basis Vectors.md

 Any vector in the space can be expressed as a [[Linear Combination]] of the basis vectors.

-**Linear Independence**: Basis vectors must be linearly independent of each other, meaning that no basis vector can be written as a linear combination of the others.
+**Linear Independence**: Basis vectors must be [[Linear Independence|Linearly Independent]] of each other, meaning that no basis vector can be written as a linear combination of the others.

 **Full Span**: Basis vectors must span the entire vector space.